Schutz American School, Alexandria

-The Schutz American School is an independent, coeducational day school which offers an educational program from prekindergarten (Early Childhood Program) through grade 12 for students of all nationalities.
+The Schutz American School is an independent, coeducational day school which offers an educational program from pre-kindergarten (Early Childhood Program) through grade 12 for students of all nationalities.
 The school is located in Alexandria, Egypt.
 It is the oldest American school in Africa, founded in 1924.
 The school year comprises two semesters extending from late August through mid-June.

 Organization

 The school is governed by a 13-member self-perpetuating School Board, serving renewable 3-year terms.

 Curriculum

 The curriculum is that of U.S. general academic and college-preparatory public schools.
 The school's testing program includes PSAT, SAT, Advanced Placement and other College Board tests and MAP tests.
 Instruction is in English.
 French is taught as a foreign language beginning in grade 6, and Arabic is taught as both a native and foreign language beginning in kindergarten.
-Once students are in grade 6, they have a choice to continue Arabic or to enroll in French.
-The school is accredited by the New England Association of Schools and Colleges and the European Council of International Schools.
+Once students are in grade 9, they have a choice to continue Arabic or French.
+The school is accredited by MSA, the U.S State Department, PYP & MYP authorization by IBO, College Board AP authorized program, a member of NESA, a member of CEESA, a member of IBSEA, and a member of SENIA.